What is the Communication Design program?

 What will I learn?

-Students learn to think critically, conduct research to collect materials for use in visual communication problem solving and develop hands-on experience with current industry standard software including Adobe CS.
+Students learn to think critically, conduct research to collect materials for use in visual communication problem solving and develop hands-on experience with current industry standard software including Adobe CC.
 Students also learn to set realistic goals leading to the completion of design projects within the specified time frame, employ the steps of the critique process using a vocabulary of relevant design terms and technical terminology, and present design projects both formally and conceptually.

 What can I do with this course of study?